-This flight demonstrator project aims to prove the technical, operational and economic viability of wake-energy retrieval for commercial aircraft.
-This collaborative activity could make a significant impact on aircraft’s environmental performance, including potential fuel savings of 5-10% per trip.
+This flight demonstrator project proves the technical, operational and economic viability of wake-energy retrieval for commercial aircraft.
+This concept of operations could make a significant impact on aircraft’s environmental performance, with at least a 5% reduction in CO2 emissions per trip.

 This programme aims to provide seamless smart routing in satellite constellations (LEO and GEO).
 Airbus UpNext TELEO will also boost ground-to-space communication data rates thanks to ultra-high-throughput optical links.

 Airbus increases its innovation footprint in Spain to develop new hydrogen technologies

 Airbus and its partners demonstrate how sharing the skies can save airlines fuel and reduce CO2 emissions

 Airbus launches extra high performance wing demonstrator to fortify decarbonisation ambition